nikitavoloboev/data/package-managers/nix/nix.md

 [nix.dev](https://nix.dev/) & [Nix One Pager](https://github.com/tazjin/nix-1p) are great places to start learning/using Nix.
 [How to learn Nix](https://ianthehenry.com/posts/how-to-learn-nix/) series is great too.

+Looking into using [Nix Quick Install Action](https://github.com/nixbuild/nix-quick-install-action) in my projects.

 ## Notes

 - Nix never uses host dependencies, it always builds with exactly precise dependencies every time, and will always refer to them from then on.